 So you sold your bike to The Pro's Closet.
 Wonderful!
 Now it is time to get it packed up and shipped off.
 If you've never boxed up a bike before, don't worry.
 This video will help you through the basic steps of the process.
+We're demonstrating with a mountain bike, but note that the same directions apply to practically any other bike — road, gravel, cyclocross, and more.
 Also, we've included further tips and suggestions below.

 IMPORTANT: Nothing should be loose in the box.
 When in doubt, add more padding!